darkroomengineering/tempus/README.md

 Patches the native `requestAnimationFrame` to use Tempus.

+### Tempus.unpatch()

+Unpatches the native `requestAnimationFrame` to use the original one.

 ## Best Practices

 - Use priorities wisely: critical animations (like scroll) should have higher priority
 - Clean up animations when they're no longer needed
 - Consider using specific FPS for non-critical animations to improve performance (e.g: collisions)
+- Use Ping Pong technique for heavy computations running concurrently.

 ## License